emkis/cross-platform-monorepo/readme.md

 and also allows the possibility of adding a `logger.ts` file in the future that would support the Web React platform too.

+The **apis** module..
+Explains that some files are both platforms and other not,

 This package has the `index.ts` and `index.native.ts`, this means we will export everything that is supported in Web React platform on the `index.ts` and everything that is supported in React Native platform on the `index.native.ts`,